Bangalore circus fire

-The 1981 Bangalore circus fire occurred on 7 February 1981 at the Venus Circus in Bangalore, Karnataka, India, where more than 92 people died, the majority of them being children.
+A fire occurred on 7 February 1981 at the Venus Circus in Bangalore, Karnataka, India, where more than 92 people died, the majority of them being children.

 Incident

 The day of the fire was the last day of the circus, with school children being the bulk of the audience as the gates had been left open by circus management and many were accompanied by teachers or parents.
-Eyewitnesses later stated that shortly after the trapeze artist landed cries of "Benki, Benki!" ("Fire, Fire!") were heard throughout the tent.
+Eyewitnesses later stated that shortly after the trapeze artist landed cries of "Benki, benki!" ("Fire, fire!") were heard throughout the tent.